lorenseanstewart/llm-tools-series/README.md

-# LLM Tools Real Estate Agent
+# LLM Tools Real Estate Agent - Part 2: MCP Scaling

 A production-ready AI real estate agent built with **microservices architecture** using the **Model Context Protocol (MCP)**.
 This implementation demonstrates how to scale LLM agents from simple chatbots to enterprise-ready systems with decoupled tool services.

-> **📍 Current Branch: `2-llm-tools-mcp` - MCP Microservices Implementation**
+> **📍 Current Branch: `part-2-mcp-scaling`**
 >
-> This README describes the **Part 2** implementation featuring a complete MCP-based microservices architecture.
-The code includes a main NestJS application with two specialized MCP servers for listings and analytics.
+> This is Part 2 of a 4-part series showing the evolution from a simple chatbot to a production-ready AI agent system.
+This part demonstrates scaling with MCP microservices architecture and includes a **frontend UI at localhost:3000**.

 ## What's in Part 2: MCP Scaling Implementation